Green House Core Group

 For media interviews please contact us at info@greenhousethinktank.org

-Christina Coleman is a sustainability advisor and environmental campaigner, advocating political and behavioural change to tackle the biodiversity and climate crisis.
+Christina Coleman is a sustainability advisor and environmental campaigner, advocating political and behavioral change to tackle the biodiversity and climate crisis.
 She has a Master’s Degree in Environment, Development and Policy from the University of Sussex.
 She contributes to academic research and literature, speaks publicly and works with education providers to advocate the solutions that the planet’s ecosystems urgently need.
+Christina is also a District Councillor and was Chair of Wealden District Council.
+In the recent general election, she was selected as the Green Party MP candidate, for East Grinstead and Uckfield.
+The campaign saw the Green Party vote share more than double, from 5% in 2019 to 10.5% in 2024.

 Ray Cunningham is a freelance writer, speaker, translator and consultant on British-German knowledge exchange, mainly in the area of sustainability.
 He previously worked for the Anglo-German Foundation for the Study of Industrial Society as Projects Director, Deputy Director (in Berlin) and Director.
 Before that he taught in the university system in both Britain and Germany and worked in academic publishing.
 He is joint Founder and Convenor of the British-German Environment Forum.
 Ray is a director of Green House Think Tank Ltd